Welding_arc

 Slag remaining on the weld bead must be removed manually as it is for SMAW (stick welding).

-The fumes are quite thick and not suitable for welding indoor unless a fume extraction system is operating.
 For outside welding the fumes of FCAW are considered more protective to the work than shielding gases that can be displaced by air drafts.

-Electrode holders can be used for semiautomatic or for automatic welding, and may or may not accommodate auxiliary gas shielding, usually carbon dioxide (CO2) or mixtures with argon for steel, the selection being dictated by the application.
-Some holders are water cooled.
+They may or may not accommodate auxiliary gas shielding, usually carbon dioxide (CO2) or mixtures with argon (for steel), the selection being dictated by the application.

 Holders also provide sliding electrical contact to the flux cored wire.
 Wire feed systems, usually separate from Welding_arc electrode holder, pull wire from a reel and push it at constant speed by means of motor driven friction or knurled rolls through a guide to the holder.

 See a new page on Flux Cored Arc Welding Tips.